antmont/mail-move/readme.md

 1. rules within Apple Mail
 2. an AppleScript run by the mail rules
-3. a shell script run by a cron job
+3. a shell script run by `launchd`

 There are a lot of hard coded filepaths and dependencies, so this solution is very fragile.
 Apple limits a lot of functionality now, so there is not much that can be done about this.